 This Vegan Tuna Wrap is one of my favorite meals!
-Simple yet fresh and savory, it delivers the same ocean flavors and creamy-crunchy textures of a traditional tuna wrap.
+With all the same bright, fresh flavors and creamy, crunchy textures as a traditional tuna wrap, this wrap is made entirely with plant-based ingredients.
 This vegan version is a hit with both adults and kids alike!

-The vegan tuna is creamy and savory, made with garbanzo beans, nori seaweed, red onion, dill, lemon juice, vegan mayo, salt and pepper.
-The wrap balances creamy with crunchy, packed with fresh lettuce, red bell pepper, red cabbage, and optional avocado, then grilled to a golden perfection.
-This wrap is an easy crowd pleaser!
+The vegan tuna is creamy and savory, made with garbanzo beans, nori seaweed, red onion, fresh dill, lemon juice, vegan mayo, salt and pepper.
+The wrap balances creamy with crunchy, packed with fresh lettuce, red bell pepper, red cabbage, and optional avocado, then rolled up into a flour tortilla.

-This recipe is geared towards adult-tastes, but can easily be made kid-friendly!
+This Vegan Tuna Wrap is geared toward adult-tastes, but can easily be made kid-friendly!

-- Sub out the red onion for a finely chopped celery stick for a little crunch without the spicy bite of red onion (adults can add chopped red onions to their wrap separately).
+*Sub out the red onion for 1-2 celery sticks for a little crunch without the spicy bite.
+Adults can add chopped red onions to their wrap separately.

-- Go light on the black pepper or omit entirely.
+*Go light on the black pepper or omit and only add to the adult’s wrap.

 I prefer to use medium sized flour tortillas, as the small tortillas become over-stuffed quickly and the large burritos end up being too much food.